david-zwicker/video-analysis/mousetracking/documentation/statistics.md

 * `burrow_length_total`: The total length of all burrow structures
 * `burrow_length_max`: The length of the longest burrow

-All burrows are currently obtained by sweeping the mouse trail over time.
+All burrow statistics are currently obtained by sweeping the mouse trail over time.
 The mouse trail is given by the connecting line of the current mouse position with the ground line.
 The statistics are calculated until the end of the analysis period, which is